Chapter 13 Payment Plan: Requirements for Confirmation

 The plan consists of several sections, including information describing the plan.
 One necessary statement stipulates how long the plan will last — the applicable commitment period, which is either 3 or 5 years.
 If the debtor's family monthly income is below the state median, then the applicable commitment period will be for 3 years; higher income debtors must pay for 5 years.

 The debtor's monthly family income is calculated by subtracting living and other necessary expenses from what both spouses earn, even if the other spouse is not filing for bankruptcy.
-If the income is above the median for the applicable state, then the plan length must be for 5 years and the projected disposable income must be calculated using the means test.
+If the income exceeds the median for the applicable state, then the plan length must be for 5 years and the projected disposable income must be calculated using the means test.

 A payment plan can be less than the applicable commitment period, but only if the debtor pays all creditors in full in less time; otherwise, he must commit all projected disposable income to pay creditors during the bankruptcy.